Urethral glands of Littré

 The epithelium of the urogenital sinus gives rise to the glands of Littré, and also both the prostate and bulbourethral glands, which share the same embryological origin 10.

-The glands of Littré were originally described by the French anatomist and surgeon Alexis Littré (1658-1726), who worked in Paris in 1719 3
+The glands of Littré were originally described by the French anatomist and surgeon Alexis Littré (1658-1726) in a monograph on the male urethra that he published in 1719.
+He was later a Professor of Anatomy in Paris 3,11.

 Updating… Please wait.